-My Atlanta glassblowing rebirth has been many years in the making, almost 30 years after I was first introduced to glassblowing way back in my college years.
+My Atlanta glassblowing rebirth has been many years in the making, it now being over 30 years after I was first introduced to glassblowing way back in my college years.
 That is when I saw a professor creating his huge colorful signature pieces on the roof of the art house at Centre College in 1988.
 I was hooked, immediately.

 Every chance I had while at Centre, I took a glassblowing class.
 I don’t know that anyone would have ever considered me artistic growing up, but for whatever reason, this was one artistic medium that I fell in love with.

 After college, having graduated with a Psychology degree, and not really wanting to go back to school for a graduate degree, I opened by own studio, FireFly Glass, in Louisville, KY.
-Looking back, I realize now that I wasn’t nearly as proficient as I should have been to open my own studio, but going to work in front of a furnace every day is a great way to learn.
+Looking back, I realize now that I wasn’t nearly as proficient as I should have been to open my own studio, but going to work in front of a furnace every day isn’t the worst way to learn.

-It didn’t take long to pick up the intricacies of working by yourself in a hot glass studio, and I really enjoyed pushing my own limits and discovering what I could create on my own, without relying on anyone else’s help or assistance.
+It didn’t take long to pick up the intricacies of working by myself in a hot glass studio, and I really enjoyed pushing my own limits and discovering what I could create on my own, without relying on anyone else’s help or assistance.
 Plus, I couldn’t afford to hire anyone!

 But working by yourself can also be very limiting, and I didn’t get as much exposure to other artists as I would have liked, and now find myself looking for every opportunity that I can to watch other more talented artists work, and try to pick up a few of those skills I should have learned in my many years of experience.